guoyu07/one-validator/readme.md

 By default the output will be echoed to the console.
 You can send the output to a file instead by using the `target` option, providing a path relative to the `app` folder.

+Remember to replace the default `.my-form` selector to your form selector.

+Laravel 5 users: You need to add the namespace to `Http/Controllers/OneValidatorController.php`.